We further empower ourselves by identifying our goals clearly, and focusing on them.

 - Variations and Fugue on a theme by Bach for Piano, Op.
-81 (1904) (theme taken from 4th mvt. aria (duet) of Cantata Auf Christi Himmelfahrt allein, BWV 128)
+81 (1904) (approx. 30-35’): The theme is taken from 4th movement aria (duet) of Cantata Auf Christi Himmelfahrt allein, BWV 128.

-- Variations and Fugue On a Theme by Johann Adam Hiller, in E Major, Op.
-100 (1907)
+- Variations and Fugue on a Theme by Johann Adam Hiller, in E Major, Op.
+100 (1907) (approx. 41-45’)

 - Variations and Fugue on a theme by Telemann for Piano, Op.
-134 (1914)
+134 (1914) (approx. 31’)

-- Hanson, Piano Concerto in G Major, Op.
-36 (1948): a strong idée fixe (fixed idea) is prominent in this work.
+- Howard Hanson, Piano Concerto in G Major, Op.
+36 (1948) (approx. 20’): a strong idée fixe is prominent in this work.

 - Shostakovich, String Quartet No. 9 in E-flat Major, Op.
-117 (1964): the second violin establishes the basic idea, which remains prominent throughout each movement.
+117 (1964) (approx. 26-29’): the second violin establishes the basic idea, which remains prominent throughout each movement.

 Music: songs and other short pieces